Hydarhafiz/Hydarhafiz/README.md

 ## Past Projects

+## Organizational Worksapce System (OWS)

+### Introduction
+This project focuses on developing and deploying a booking system prototype using the MEAN stack (MongoDB, Express.js, Angular, Node.js) and the Ionic framework.
+The primary objective is to provide training and onboarding for new staff and interns at Petronas Digital Sdn Bhd, exposing them to the MEAN stack and Ionic framework.

+### Technologies Used
+- MEAN stack
+- Ionic framework

+### Features

+#### Admin Website using Angular
+- Develop a robust and user-friendly administration website using Angular.
+- Enable admin users to manage desk bookings across multiple office floors.
+- Implement CRUD operations, data fetching, display functionalities, and an intuitive user interface.

+#### Staff App using Ionic
+- Develop a mobile application for desk booking, ensuring convenience and accessibility for users.
+- Include features such as desk booking, QR code scanning for desk check-ins, booking history, and a user profile page.
+- Allow users to book desks using their mobile phones, providing a fast and convenient solution.

 ### KKR Rental Hiking Equipment System
 Developed a comprehensive rental system for the Kembara Club at Universiti Teknologi PETRONAS (UTP) using the Power Platform.
 The system streamlines the process of renting hiking equipment for UTP students and staff.